ABOUT THE FRESH COAST FILM COLLECTION

 The Fresh Coast is how Wargin referred to the area when he began this photographic work in the 1980’s, and it quickly became the namesake of the collection.
 A native of the Great Lakes region, Ed felt discord wherein the Great Lakes, as a natural body of beauty and history, was conjoined with the popular term of that era, “Rust Belt.”
 Though Rust Belt referred to economic plights in a broad span, it did not seem to aptly resonate with his visual experience of the Great Lakes landscape, and so he began to use the term Fresh Coast to visually connect the Great Lakes with a more deserving, better-fitting moniker.

-The significance of this fine art collection of American and Canadian landscapes on color reversal (E6) film lies within the demanding, unsparing quests that include rarely chronicled locations for hallmark notables reflecting a greater Americana value of the Great Lakes, such as Aldo Leopold's summer retreat along the coast of Lake Huron's Les Cheneaux Islands and the former private fishing camp of famed fly fisherman, bestselling author and Michigan Supreme Court Justice, John Voelker aka Robert Traver.
+The significance of this fine art collection of Great Lakes landscapes on color reversal (E6) film lies within the demanding, unsparing quests that include rarely chronicled locations for hallmark notables reflecting a greater Americana value of the Great Lakes, such as Aldo Leopold's summer retreat along the coast of Lake Huron's Les Cheneaux Islands and the former private fishing camp of famed fly fisherman, bestselling author and Michigan Supreme Court Justice, John Voelker aka Robert Traver.
 As a whole, The Fresh Coast Film Collection tells the story of our Great Lakes experience, but as individual photographs, each film plate offers masterful preservation of an artist’s photographic vision.

 The assemblage of this collection is the result of decades spent by one artist making photographs of the Great Lakes, but also diligent organizational actions of curation and archival preservation best-practices thoroughly completed and some still underway.

 Be sure to visit our dedicated website for the Fresh Coast Film Collection and the Fresh Coast Project.